700 Naval Air Squadron: Catapult flights (1940-1944)

 In June 1942, 700 Naval Air Squadron moved its HQ, known as ‘A’ Flight, the short distance across Orkney to RNAS Twatt (HMS Tern).
 By this time the squadron provided a ten-week training course for new catapult Flights.
 The final two weeks of the course were spent attached to ‘A’ Flight at for final training, before joining their allocated ship.

 The training was broken down into an initial three weeks of aerodrome flying, at RNAS Donibristle (HMS Merlin), in Fife, consisting circuits and landings, dive-bombing, photography and anti-submarine warfare.
 A second three-week block was spent at RNAS Dundee (HMS Condor II), a seaplane base / repair depot, in Dundee, where the focus was on water operations, which included night landings.
 Week seven was a catapult course aboard HMS Pegasus, a Royal Navy aircraft carrier/seaplane carrier, in the Irish Sea.
 Week eight was then a return to RNAS Donibristle (HMS Merlin).

 The final successful attack on an enemy submarine by a Walrus was on 11 July 1942, when Walrus W2709 of 700 (Levant) NAS sank the Italian submarine Ondina near Cypris in conjunction with the South African navy surface vessels HMSAS Protea and HMSAS Southern Maid, east of Cyprus.

 There were at least 5 confirmed enemy submarines sunk or damaged by Walruses during the Second World War, including the Vichy French submarine Poncelet which was bombed by Walrus L2268 of 700 NAS from and attacked by on 7 November 1940 off the Cameroons.
 The submarine was damaged and forced to surrender, and later scuttled off the Gulf of Guinea.
-The crew of Petty Officer P H Parsons, Sub Lt A D Corkhill and N A Evans were all awarded gallantry medals.
+The crew of Petty Officer P.H.
+Parsons, Sub Lieutenant A.D.
+Corkhill and N.A.
+Evans were all awarded gallantry medals.

 By the middle of 1943 the squadron strength was down to twenty aircraft as radar made catapult launched aircraft unnecessary.
 What was left of A' Flight became 'B' Flight of 771 Naval Air Squadron at RNAS Hatston and 700 Naval Air Squadron disbanded on 24 March 1944.